iankoex/LiveKitVapor/README.md

 ## To Do
 - [ ] Make codable structs mirror those of LiveKit swift client [sdk](https://github.com/livekit/client-sdk-swift.git).
+- [ ] Enums for track type and quality.
 - [ ] Test LiveKitVapor on Linux.
 - [ ] Something else.